kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 After a short bout of unemployment, I got a new front end web developer job this week.
 I’ll be using my current skills while having the opportunity to learn new ones...REALLY exciting stuff.

 I performed a pretty intensive job search to get to this point...more so than ever before.
-I learned a lot (a whole lot) about finding a web dev gig in 2017 so here are my random notes on the subject with hopes it helps other job seekers.
+I learned a lot (a <em>whole</em> lot) about finding a web dev gig in 2017 so here are my random notes on the subject with hopes it helps other job seekers.

 <h2>A preamble...like I start all my posts</h2>
 For all the nervousness and anxiety that comes with unemployment, I knew I would get a job sooner than later.
 Regardless of what I do and don’t know as a web dev, I know enough that I wasn’t going to be out of work for <strong>too</strong> long...only a month in the end.